Sports Coach Logo Sports Coach Training Principles Fitness Components

 You are constantly exhausted

-You might feel that antisocial hours and stressful trades are just part of the territory as a Forex trader.
+As a Forex trader, you might feel antisocial hours and stressful trades are part of the territory.
 However, if you feel constantly exhausted, your body tells you it is fatigued and needs time to re-energise.
 Exhaustion leads to additional complicating symptoms, including headaches, moodiness, and inability to concentrate.
-You cannot operate like that, so take some time completely away from the trading platform to relax and recharge.
+You cannot operate like that, so take some time away from the trading platform to relax and recharge.

 You are putting on weight

-Weight gain means you take on more calories than you are burning off, we all know that.
-But while the usual advice of "eat less exercise more" holds, there could be more to it.
-If the weight gain is sudden, it is worth thinking whether there were any specific triggers, either physical or mental, that might have caused it.
+Weight gain means you take on more calories than you burn off—we all know that.
+But while the usual advice of "eat less, exercise more" holds, there could be more to it.
+If the weight gain is sudden, it is worth considering whether there were any specific triggers, either physical or mental, that might have caused it.
 Weight gain can sometimes be linked with other symptoms, such as lack of sleep or stress.

 You are having trouble sleeping

-The British Sleep Society tells us that insomnia typically stems from either psychological conditions, bad sleeping habits, or specific substances like caffeine or alcohol.
-For the average Forex trader, it is almost always down to those irregular hours and overstimulating the brain when it needs to be winding down and relaxing.
+The British Sleep Society says that insomnia typically stems from psychological conditions, bad sleeping habits, or specific substances like caffeine or alcohol.
+For the average Forex trader, it is almost always down to irregular hours and overstimulating the brain when it needs to wind down and relax.

 Set a routine

 What at first sounded like an almost insoluble problem comes down to one simple thing: routine.
-With any remote working gig, you need to be strict with yourself to delineate between work time, family time, and your time.
-In the non-stop hurly-burly of Forex, it is all the more important.
+With any remote working gig, you must be strict with yourself to delineate between work, family, and your time.
+In the non-stop hurly-burly of Forex, it is all the more critical.
 Set your trading hours following your local Forex market and stick to them.
 The effect will be to retake control of your life.

 Conclusion

-Ultimately, if you get the balance right, it means a healthier you, happier life, and a more successful and profitable trading career.
+Ultimately, getting the balance right means a healthier you, a happier life, and a more successful and profitable trading career.

 Page Reference